asafch/komodo/README.md

-# Jupiter - a Komodo project with OpenCV and ROS
+# Jupiter - a robotics and computer vision project

-## Pre-requisites

-## Technical Notes

-chmod +x all scripts

-## Further reference
-Please consult report.pdf.
+We use the Komodo robot to find and grab all red balls in a room.

+Please refer to the [final report](https://github.com/asafch/komodo/blob/master/Jupiter%20Final%20Report.pdf) for further information.

+You can see a short (~2 mins) intro video in Hebrew [here](https://www.youtube.com/watch?v=UtKnoQu_9Ho) and a demonstration video (~4.5 mins) of the robot [here](https://www.youtube.com/watch?v=GswU1YVCJvo).

 ## License